User feedback deprecated

 - time range to export feedback for (optional, default: export all feedback); use separate parameters for start and end time to support "since X" and "up to X" use cases

-The export as file will be stored on client side and contain all the desired data available.
+The export as file will be stored on client side and contain all the desired data available (based on start/end date filter).
 If no data is available, an empty CSV-file will be provided, containing only the headers.

 Raw export will provide a JSON array containing the requested feedback (based on possible filters).
 If no data is available, an empty array will be returned.